SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

     <i>Create event mesh</i>
 </p>

-👉 Navigate to the Mesh Manager, go to the EDI CodeJam event mesh and **VIEW** the information available.
+👉 Navigate to the Mesh Manager, go to the **EDI CodeJam** event mesh and view the information available.

 You will see the event broker services that are part of the mesh, the last time that there was a sync and the status of all the links.
 From here you will also be able to run a mesh health check.